 Go to the CDP dashboard

-you created in the part 2 of this series.
+again.
 Click on PAYBACK button in DAI position section.
 Then a new section will slide in at the right of your screen.

 Set up how much DAI you want to pay back, choose Pay stability fee with DAI.
 Liquidation price is the ETH/USD price at which your collateral will be liquidated.
 So if ETH price goes below the liquidation price, your CDP will be liquidated.
 You can see that the liquidation price will go down after the payment.
 You will also see that your collateralization ratio will go up after this payment.